chungkw/sequelize_tutorial/tutorial/06_Many-to-Many.md

 await MetroExodus.setCategories([]);
 ```

+I don't really like these because I am not sure what the actual names of the method are sometimes and these methods sometimes can't do some things or cause an error.

 Or if you don't want to use any of the above methods, you can just create join rows on the join table yourself, i.e.:

 ```js